Jocelyne Lamoureux: USA Hockey

 Her first exposure to USA Hockey was at the USA Hockey Player Development Camp.
 She ended up being a four-time USA Hockey Player Development Camp attendee (2004–07).
 She was a two-time USA Hockey Women's National Festival participant (2008–09) and a member of the United States Women's Under-22 Select Team for the 2008 Under-22 Series.
 She led the team with two goals.
 Lamoureux also participated as a two-time member of the United States Women's Select Team for the Four Nations Cup (1st 2008, 2nd 2006).
 Along with her sister, she was a member of the United States Women's National Team for the 2009 International Ice Hockey Federation World Women's Championship that won the gold medal.
 Jocelyne and her sister Monique were the first set of twins ever to play women's ice hockey in the Olympics.
 Lamoureux was named to the roster for the 2010 Four Nations Cup.
 In the opening match of the 2012 IIHF World Women's Championships, Lamoureux scored three goals while assisting on three others in a 9–2 win over Canada.
 Her sister, Monique Lamoureux-Kolls, and Hilary Knight each scored twice.

+Jocelyne finished her career with USA Hockey in the 2019-2020 Rivalry Series.
+She was inducted into the U.S. Hockey Hall of Fame as a member of the Class of 2022.